 So how do you gain feedback on the effectiveness of effort to guide the company's culture?
 Is it through another survey?
 Or do you wait to receive results from the next annual review?
 The answer is to create a feedback loop using internal comms software with internal communication mobile apps that ensure employees consistently have multiple avenues to provide feedback, and this knowledge is shared amongst the organization.

 Creating consistent behaviors around feedback in all areas of the organization helps people trust each other enough to share openly and more often.
 If promoting a “culture of feedback” isn’t one of your goals, then it should be.

 What to focus on instead:

 - Train managers on techniques for giving and receiving feedback - this will ensure alignment about expectations, and overall clarity on process

-- Provide a secure and private way for employees to communicate any thoughts or concerns, such as an Enterprise Social Network.
+- Provide a secure and private way for employees to communicate any thoughts or concerns, such as an internal communication app.
 Some people find verbal communication of their problems confronting, but it doesn’t make their feedback any less valid

 - Build a cross-department team responsible for driving a positive company culture, such as a “culture crew”.
 Task members with interpreting feedback and finding creative solutions to help guide the company's culture to where it should be